Foreign agent: Georgia

-In 2023, People's Power and Georgian Dream submitted a draft of new foreign agent law to the Parliament of Georgia.
-This caused the 2023 Georgian protests.
-The bill proposed that all non-governmental organizations and independent media should declare themselves as foreign agents if they receive more than 20% of their funding from abroad.
-The proponents said a law was needed for transparency, and compared it to the U.S. FARA legislation.
-The critics said the Russian-style law would push Georgia towards authoritarianism.
-The president of Georgia, Salome Zurabishvili, supported the protesters and said she would veto the bill.
+In 2023, the People's Power and Georgian Dream parties submitted a draft of a new foreign agent law to the Parliament of Georgia.
+This caused the 2023–2024 Georgian protests.
+The bill proposed that all non-governmental organizations and media outlets should disclose sources of their funding and register themselves as "agents of foreign influence" if they receive more than 20% of their funding from abroad.
+The president of Georgia, Salome Zourabichvili, supported the protesters and said she would veto the bill.
 The parliament withdrew the bill after protests.
+The bill was reintroduced in April 2024, with the ruling party head Mamuka Mdinaradze citing "the continued circulation of slush funds" and the need for transparency as the reason.
+The bill was passed by the Parliament on 14 May and was signed into the law.